 :%s/\(\(.*\)204\(.*\)\)$/cp \1 \2201\3/gc

-You get asked if you want to execute each substitution, just press y
+You get asked if you want to execute each substitution, just press y, this is because of the c - confirm flag.

 <range>s/pattern/replace/options